Date of Next Review

 - contribute to the social well-being of Brisbane, Australia and other nations.

-All students and staff have individual rights
+All students, staff and members of the QUT community have individual rights

 - to study and work in an environment free from discrimination and harassment.